 Additional information relating to the Company is available on SEDAR at www.sedar.com.
-Additional financial information relating to the Company can be found in the annual audited consolidated financial statements and MD&A for the fiscal year ended August 31, 2016.
+Additional financial information relating to the Company can be found in the annual audited consolidated financial statements and MD&A for fiscal 2018.

 APPENDIX A

 TERMS OF REFERENCE FOR THE BOARD OF DIRECTORS